fyfey/sugar7-dev/README.md

 ```
 This will watch your `custom/modules` directory for changes of .js files in the `clients` directories.
 On change it will lint them using `jshint` and clear `cache/javasripts/base`, `cache/api` and `cache/modules` so on the next request all javascript and metadata will be rebuilt!

+You will be alerted on any errors that occur during the process so you can just leave it running in the background - This works using Growl for OS X or Windows, Mountain Lion and Mavericks Notification Center, and Notify-Send for Linux

 ```
 grunt fixperms
 ```